4 years ago

 We met on Tinder.

-Conor and Alaina were friends on Facebook so he knew what The Everygirl was which saved me me from having to explain what I do and how I make money on a first date.
-Or from dodging what I do since a quick google search will land you on my blog and inside my home.
+Conor knew about The Everygirl (via a mutual facebook friend) was which saved me me from having to explain what I do.
 Super awkward when dating.
-And more important, I knew he wasn’t a serial killer and let him pick me up at my place, which made things feel a lot more first datey.
+And more important, I knew he wasn’t a serial killer and let him pick me up at my place.
+That’s a big no when dating online, but it made things feel a lot more first date-ish.

 We went to Sportsman’s Club for drinks and after a few hours of talking, ended up getting dinner at The Dawson.
 I heard from him the next day and the following evening, he came to a concert with me and a few friends.
 Conor canceled a date with another girl that weekend and we both deleted tinder, and 4 days after we met, I met his mom and stepdad.
 I know, I know.
 He happened to have plans with them and we had spend the whole day together, so he invited me to join.
 I didn’t have plans and knew the guy 4 days, so why not?

 I never wondered if he was interested or when I’d hear from him.
 Ever.
 Not once did I pine over reaching out and I’m a serial piner.
 But really, one of my friends calls me a pine tree.
 No one is too busy to text or call you for a week.
 If someone is interested and wants to see you, they’re going to see you.

 We actually told people we met at a yard sale those first few months but eventually embraced our story.
 So much of my life is online that it would make sense I’d meet someone that way, right?
 I know how exhausting dating and apps and deciphering texts can be, and my story is a reminder that these apps do work.